MichaelClerx/making-figures/2-2-shapes-colours-positioning.md

 ![ink](./figures-2/lines-1.png)

-### Positioning and snapping

-- Move, snap to different bits
-- Z-index

-- Rectangles, circles, text
-  - Align & distribute
-  - Z-index
+## Fill and stroke

+Now let's play with fill and stroke in a bit more detail.
+Clear the page (select items and hit `delete`, or use `Ctrl+A` to select all and hit delete just once).
+Now use the line tool to draw a complex shape, with some sharp corners.
+E.g.:

 - Stroke & fill
   - Copy-paste a style with Ctrl-Shift-V
   - Gradients?
 (Careful!)
   - Line endings (arrows)
   - Cap, join, order

-- Paths & curves, bezier curves
+## Fancy paths & bezier curves
 - Edit path
 - "Cornering" settings
+- Fun trick: noisy data
-  - Path intersection for zoom plots
+- Fun trick: Path intersections

+## Text

 - Text

-  - Text should never have a stroke
-  - Make this default in preferences
-- Fun trick: noisy data
+## Positioning

+- Organising
+  - Grid
+  - Move, snap to different bits
+  - Z-index
+  - Align & distribute
   - Guides